 I’m going to try, and no not in some Karate Kid, “Squash like Grape” try way.

-My friend, John Palenik was a World War II veteran who served in the Allegan Knights of Columbus from the 1950’s until this Lent, as treasurer of our council for the past twenty years and usher for probably forty.
-This Lent, at the first friday fish fry, John was there working the front desk.
+My friend, John Palenick was a World War II veteran who served in the Allegan Knights of Columbus from the 1950’s until this Lent, as treasurer of our council for the past twenty years and usher for probably forty.
+This Lent, at the first Friday fish fry, John was there working the front desk.